-The Best Guide to Merkur Razors
+The Best Guide To Merkur Safety Razors

-Merkur razors are manufactured by DOVO Solingen, a German-based company that has been producing some of the finest cutlery and shaving items since 1906.
+Merkur safety razors are manufactured by DOVO Solingen, a German-based company that has been producing some of the finest cutlery and shaving items since 1906.
 The techniques used by the skilled artisans at DOVO Solingen have been passed down from generation to generation as part of a time-honored tradition that prizes quality above all else.
 Merkur safety razors, like the well-loved Merkur 34C, are, indeed, some of the most popular and well-loved safety razors available today.

 - Merkur Classic 2-Piece Double Edge Safety Razor

 - Merkur Razor 34C, 34G, 38C, and 43S